Structured governance assurance for UK school governing boards.

 Why defined visit windows change everything

 The Governor Assurance Plan designates a specific visit week in each term for each priority.
-This is not a bureaucratic detail — it is the mechanism that makes participation predictable, consistent and sustainable.
+This is not a bureaucratic detail.
+It is the mechanism that makes participation predictable, consistent and sustainable.

-Governors can plan aheadWhen visit windows appear in the school calendar at the start of the year, governors — who are giving their time voluntarily — can protect those dates months in advance.
+Governors can plan aheadWhen visit windows appear in the school calendar at the start of the year, governors (who are giving their time voluntarily) can protect those dates months in advance.
 Ad hoc requests are the enemy of participation.

-Monitoring happens at the right momentVisit weeks are positioned in the calendar to align with the natural rhythm of the school year — early enough in each term to be useful, and timed to feed evidence into the following board meeting.
+Monitoring happens at the right momentVisit weeks are positioned in the calendar to align with the natural rhythm of the school year: early enough in each term to be useful, and timed to feed evidence into the following board meeting.

 Engagement and participation improveSchools that move from open-ended visit expectations to structured visit weeks consistently report higher governor participation.
 Structure removes ambiguity, and ambiguity is what stops people acting.